Our Privacy Commitment

 Contracts

-Consent - Marketing for our partner organisations
+Consent - marketing for our partner organisations

 We will ask you if you want to receive additional marketing from our core venue partners by email.
 You can manage your marketing preferences at any time and more information is provided in the ‘Managing the personal information that we hold about you’ section.

-Young Musician’s Passport - Parental consent
+Young Music Pass - parental consent

 Legitimate interests and legal obligations